DTG-cisco/dtg-azure-infrastructure-config/readme_errors.md

 -----------------------
 ### Azure Kubernetes Module
 [aks/azurerm](https://registry.terraform.io/modules/Azure/aks/azurerm/latest)
-output "password"  - No any data, (need to use admin_password)
+output "password"  - No any data, (need to use admin_password)<br>
+Other problem: in different Kubernetes cluster configs, available different variables with passwords (admin_password, password)
 ```terraform
 output "password" {
   description = "The `password` in the `azurerm_kubernetes_cluster`'s `kube_config` block.
 A password or token used to authenticate to the Kubernetes cluster."